 Long-term evolution 4G data

-, recently all the rage, could soon be outdated, as high-tech companies are beginning to explore and test the next generation of Internet connection for mobile
+, recently all the rage, could soon be outdated, as high-tech companies are beginning to explore and test the next generation of Internet connection for mobile devices.

 Earlier this month Samsung Electronics announced the world's first adaptive array transceiver technology, which it is calling 5G.